 Tansy ragwort poses a serious threat to livestock.
 Every part of the plant contains alkaloids that cause damage to livestock’s livers when ingested.
 This damage is cumulative and irreversible and can kill affected animals.
 It is a biennial and forms a rosette during its first year of growth before growing a flowering stem the second year.

 |Early Detection and Rapid Response species:||No|

-- Tansy ragwort is an opportunistic plant that is often found in disturbed areas, pastures, poorly managed grazing areas, and recently cleared forested areas.
+- Tansy ragwort is an opportunistic plant that is often found in vacant lots, yards, pastures, and recently cleared forested areas.

-- It prefers cool and wet climates with well-drained soils and thrives in full or partial sun.
+- It prefers cool and wet climates with well-drained soils and full or partial sun.

-- Contains pyrrolizidine alkaloids that become toxic in livestock after ingestion.
+- It contains pyrrolizidine alkaloids that are toxic to livestock when consumed.
 All plant parts are toxic, with the highest amount of alkaloids in flowers then leaves, roots and stems.

 What you can do about it:

-- Mowing is generally not recommended, as the plant will flower shorter and shorter potentially avoiding the mower blade.
+- Mowing is not recommended, as the plant will flower shorter and shorter potentially avoiding the mower blade.
+Mowing can also spread seeds.

-- Small patches of tansy ragwort can be hand pulled, making sure to remove the entire root system.
-This is best done in May to June before it flowers and before the soil dries out.
-If flowers are present when removing it, cut and bag the seed heads to prevent further spread.
+- Small patches can be hand pulled, making sure to remove the entire root system.
+May to June is the best time for manual removal.
+If flowers are present, cut and bag the seed heads to prevent further spread.